 Some issuers will award you the larger bonus amount if the offer increases after you sign up for the card.
 If the bonus goes up before the introductory period expires, call your issuer to see if you can qualify for the larger bonus.

 Many issuers will allow you and your spouse to sign up for the same card separately – yes, even if your spouse is already an authorized user on your account -- which means you can earn twice the number of bonus points if you and your spouse both sign up for the same card.

-You’ll need to keep issuers policies – such as Chase’s 5/24 rule and American Express’s once-in-a-lifetime limit on sign-up bonuses – in mind when deciding which cards to apply for.
+You’ll need to keep issuers policies – such as Chase’s 5/24 rule and American Express’s once-in-a-lifetime limit on intro bonuses – in mind when deciding which cards to apply for.
 For instance, if you know that an issuer puts a limit on the number of new accounts you can have in a certain time frame, you might want to apply for those cards first, in case you cancel them and want to reapply to earn the bonus later down the line.

 Avoid using your card to pay for products or services that charge a fee to use credit cards.
 For example, some utility companies and providers such as contractors or plumbers may charge you a convenience fee of 2, 3 or 4 percent fee to pay by card.
 See if you can meet the minimum spending requirement without paying fees.

 If you read the sign-up bonus terms and conditions, you’ll likely find that the annual fee, balance transfers made to the card, and the purchase of travelers checks or other "cash-like" items, don’t count toward your minimum spending total.

 If you return an item that you purchased with your card, be sure to subtract the amount from your total spending.
 Otherwise, you could accidentally fall short of the spending threshold and miss out on your card’s bonus.